Learn about Abortion:

 • Allergic or adverse reactions to medications

-***If you are experiencing severe physical side effects from an abortion, immediately seek medical attention from your physician or a hospital.
+***If you are experiencing severe physical side effects from an abortion, immediately seek medical attention from your physician or go to your local Emergency Room immediately.

 Abortion is a decision that should be made only after deeply considering all the risks involved.
 It is not merely a medical procedure.
 It is life-changing.